The Reader’s Brain

 Stable of sorrow

-The book gets good reviews, historians and political scientists are interested in the character, and soon the novel is mentioned in historical research as the source of the official biography of Werner von der Schulenburg and of historical documents hitherto unpublished.
+Her first book is the result of a long process of researches in private and public archives, about her father.
+With ” Il Barone ” ed.
+Ipertesto Edizioni – Verona (2010), the biographical novel about Werner von der Schulenburg is given to print; the story of a German writer, committed Europeanist and anti-Nazi.
+The book gets good reviews and the literature prize “Mario Pannunzio 2015”; historians and political scientists are interested in the character and soon the novel is mentioned in historical researches as the source of the official biography of Werner von der Schulenburg and of historical documents hitherto unpublished.

 After studying psychology, Sibyl writes a couple of essay on matters such as bilingualism and architectural psychology.

 From 2013 on, Sibyl writes and publishes psychological novels, stories of people living in psychic conflicts.
 At first her novels are published by an American publishing house but in 2014 she goes back to Italy and, since than, she cooperates with Il Prato Publishing House, where she also act as editor and coordinator for two novel collections.